DNA Testing Services

 If you are curious and interested in researching your family history, or you simply want to learn more about you and your background, ancestry DNA testing test can provide you with a clearer understanding of your genetic ancestry and provide a platform into further research about your likely ancestors.

 Zygosity testing is used to determine whether multiple children from the same birth (twins, triplets, quadruplets, etc.) are genetically identical or not.
 If siblings are identical, they are known as monozygotic.
 This means that they were formed from a single fertilised egg, which went on to split into separate embryos.
 It also means that their DNA is exactly the same.
 Non-identical siblings from the same birth are known as dizygotic (i.e., having two zygotes).
 Triplets are trizygotic (three zygotes), quadruplets are quadzygotic (four zygotes), and polyzygotic is the umbrella term for multiple zygotes.
 This means that these siblings are the result of separate fertilised eggs and that they share DNA in common (as in the case of siblings from different births).

-AlphaBiolabs has worked with many of the UK’s leading law firms and we have built up a good relationship with thousands of individuals among a multitude of sectors including local authorities, prisons, law firms and consulates, moulding the company into legal DNA testing specialists over the years.
-We collect DNA samples from any location in the UK: this could be at your client’s home, at your offices, or even from prisons if required.
+AlphaBiolabs has worked with many of the Ireland’s leading law firms and we have built up a good relationship with thousands of individuals among a multitude of sectors including local authorities, prisons, law firms and consulates, moulding the company into legal DNA testing specialists over the years.
+We collect DNA samples from any location in Ireland: this could be at your client’s home, at your offices, or even from prisons if required.
 Your clients may even be able to visit one of our Walk in Centres to have their sample collected for free.
 Our fully trained sample collectors follow strict procedures to maintain chain of custody, which is crucial for legal testing.